EldrexDelosReyesBula/Information-System/README.md

 ### **Student Management**
 - Add new student records with **Name**, **Year**, and **Section**
-- Edit or update student information with ease
 - Delete student entries instantly

 ### **User Experience**